|

 resources used by the HDF5 library.

-and h5open_f
+h5close_f and h5open_f are

 required calls in Fortran90 applications.